shz/virgil/docs/api.md

 ## Analysis

 Scope, types, and all that cool stuff.
 The heart and soul of the language, and the root of all neat things you can do with it.
-Unfortunately, it's not exposed via the API yet...
+[Feel the power](api/analysis.md).

 ## Support Components